Hepatitis A

 What Happens After a Hepatitis A Infection?

 Unlike some other hepatitis viruses, hepatitis A rarely leads to long-lasting liver damage.
-People usually get better within a couple of months, but some people with hepatitis A can feel ill for up to 6 months.
+People usually get better within a couple of months, but some people with hepatitis A can feel ill for up to six months.

 After recovering, a person is immune to the virus for the rest of their life.